benzea/gnome-network-displays/README.md

-This is an experimental GNOME Screencaster implementing Wi-Fi Display (aka Miracast).
+This is an experimental implementation of Wi-Fi Display (aka Miracast).

 The application will stream the selected monitor if the mutter screencast portal is available.
 If it is unavailable, a fallback to X11 based frame